Socio-legal Perspectives on the Rule of Law

 European University Viadrina, Frankfurt (Oder), Germany

 We regret that we had to cancel the workshop on March 12th and 13th in view of the Corona virus dynamics.
-The workshop will be postponed.
-The new date will be announced here as soon as possible.
+The workshop will instead take place on the 28-29th of November 2020.
+Details will be announced here as soon as possible.

 The rule of law feeds on the idea of the law’s independence; it is based on the assumption of autonomy of the law.
 Since its beginnings, sociology of law has questioned this autonomy in different ways and with regard to its social functions; socio-legal studies have shown how courts and tribunals, while asserting themselves as „neutral“ and „objective“, are social and cultural actors embedded in society.